Skene Memorial Library – A Proud History

-Mrs. Skene and her husband Dr. Alexander J. C. Skene lived in Brooklyn and had a vacation home in Highmount, east of Griffin Corners.
-It was called Bonnie Em, a Scottish-style castle on the slopes of Belleayre Mountain.
+Mrs. Skene and her husband Dr. Alexander J. C. Skene lived in Brooklyn but had a vacation home in Highmount, east of Griffin Corners that they enjoyed immensely.
+Their home was called Bonnie Em, a Scottish-style castle on the slopes of Belleayre Mountain.
 Mrs. Skene was born in Belgium and Dr. Skene was from Scotland.

 The library building was designed by New York architects Henry and Marshall Emery who were also summer residents and who had also been among the original subscribers.
 (An intriguing historical tidbit has Mrs. Skene marrying Marshall Emery after the library was completed).
 It was built by local builder Crosby Kelly.